 Analyze a plot

-Your sample plot shows up as a red circle or square in the map window.
-Each sample point is identified with a red circle until it is assigned a label.
+Your sample plot shows up as a yellow circle or square in the map window.
+Each sample point is identified with a black circle until it is assigned a label.
+You can change the color of the unassigned sample points with either black or white by selecting the radio button from the panel on the right.